gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/install.md

 ## Download

-Due to portability reasons, the GNU ARM Eclipse plug-ins do not include any toolchain binaries, but they can be downloaded either from the [GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+Due to portability reasons, the GNU MCU Eclipse plug-ins do not include any toolchain binaries, but they can be downloaded from the [GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).

 Versions from `4_7` up to `{{ page.version-id }}` were tested and are known to work properly.